 held in private and not subject to public scrutiny.

-The Buckley Law Firm believes that arbitration should be reserved for cases in which both sides
+Buckley Beal LLP believes that arbitration should be reserved for cases in which both sides

 want their case decided by an arbitrator.